eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

-- The Wallet Provider must manage the cryptographic keys on the WSCD (through the WSCA) throughout the lifetime of the Wallet Unit, and attest the properties of the WSCD, including relevant certifications, in the Wallet Unit Attestation.
-See [Section 6.5.3.4](#6534-wallet-provider-issues-one-or-more-wallet-unit-attestations-to-the-wallet-unit).
+- The Wallet Provider must manage the cryptographic keys on the WSCD (through the WSCA) throughout the lifetime of the Wallet Unit, and attest the properties of the WSCD, including relevant certifications, in a Wallet Unit Attestation.
+See [Section 6.5.3.4](#6534-wallet-provider-issues-one-or-more-wuas-to-the-wallet-unit).
 - User access to the WSCA/WSCD always requires **two User authentication mechanisms**, one implemented by the User's device OS, and the other by the WSCA/WSCD, irrespective of the architecture used.
 See [Section 6.5.3.3](#6533-wallet-unit-requests-user-to-set-up-two-user-authentication-mechanisms).